 How to make them

-These onions do take a while to make, but they’re really easy and can be prepared in advance, which makes them the perfect addition to a holiday feast or any other special occasion meal.
+These onions are easy to make and can be prepared in advance, which makes them the perfect addition to a holiday feast or any other special occasion meal.
 These baked onions are a great, easier alternative to caramelized onions, which are traditionally made on the stovetop and require a lot of stirring and attention to ensure they don’t burn.

-To make these roasted onions, start by preheating the oven to 300 degrees Fahrenheit, then roughly chop the onions.
+To make these oven baked onions, start by preheating the oven to 300 degrees Fahrenheit, then roughly chop the onions.

 Add the chopped onions, thyme, olive oil, salt, and pepper to a large baking dish (mine is 9 x 13 inches, but any similar size is fine).
 Use your hands or a spoon to toss the onions, ensuring they’re evenly coated with oil.

-Bake at 350 degrees Fahrenheit for one hour, then mix thoroughly before continuing to bake for one additional hour or until the onions are golden brown around the edges.
+Bake at 300 degrees Fahrenheit for sixty minutes, then mix thoroughly before continuing to bake for sixty additional minutes or until the onions are golden brown around the edges.

-Serve hot or store them in an airtight container in the fridge for up to three days, then reheat before serving or enjoy them at room temperature.
+Store these slow roasted onions in an airtight container in the fridge for up to three days, then reheat before serving or enjoy them at room temperature.

-- Spoon some slow roasted onions over this easy, vegan baked polenta.
+- Spoon some of these onions over this easy, vegan baked polenta.

 - They would also make a delicious filling for this vegan omelette made with chickpea flour.